mathluo/GraphAlgorithms/README.md

 ## Note:
 - Current version requires the installation of `sklearn` module.
-Currently the graph construction are wrappers around functions in the `sklearn.spectral_embeding` modules, but this will be changed later.
+Nearest Neighbor graphs use the `KDTree` algorithm implemented in sci-kit learn's `sklearn.neighbors.kneighbors_graph` routine.
+Full graphs are computed using scipy's `cdist` function.

+- The unsupervised methods: `MBO_modularity` and `MBO_chan_veses` needs further adjustments and will be updated soon.